pandasanjay/talking-clock/README.md

   # Install the node modules and build sub-modules
   yarn

-  # Run objective 1 - No param take show current time in word
+  # Run objective 1 - show the current time as human-readable
   yarn talk

-  # Run objective 2 - Pass time param and get in word
+  # Run objective 2 - Pass an argument as a time string to get as human-readable
   yarn talk 16:30

   # Run objective 3 - Server the API server